Early Years Foundation Stage

 'The goal of early childhood education should be to activate the child's own natural desire to learn'.

-At Princes Risborough Primary School, we are committed to the values and principles that underpin the Early Years Foundation Stage Curriculum 2021 and Every Child Matters.
-We ensure we are meeting the standards that childcare providers must meet, as from 1st September 2021, for the learning, development and care of children from birth to five, by offering a curriculum rich in wonder and memorable experiences.
+At Princes Risborough Primary School, we are committed to the values and principles that underpin the Early Years Foundation Stage Curriculum and Every Child Matters.
+We ensure we are meeting the standards that childcare providers must meet for the learning, development and care of children from birth to five, by offering a curriculum rich in wonder and memorable experiences.
 We offer a stimulating environment that provides exciting opportunities, promotes challenge, exploration, adventure and a real love of learning.

 It is our intent that all children develop physically, verbally, cognitively and emotionally in an environment which values all cultures, communities and people. we aim for our children to be confident and independent, to believe in themselves and interact positively with others.
 We understand that play is an integral part of learning and this is at the heart of our early years’ curriculum.
 We believe that the correct mix of adult directed and uninterrupted child-initiated play ensures the best outcomes for pupils.
-We adopt the Hygge Wanderlust approach, aimed at providing children with real-life experiences and opportunities to learn through the natural world, thus allowing the children to investigate and apply their learning using our stimulating indoor and outdoor environments.
+We aim to provide children with real-life experiences and opportunities to learn through the natural world, thus allowing the children to investigate and apply their learning using our stimulating indoor and outdoor environments.

 We build warm and positive relationships with the children, ensure consistent routines and build strong relationships with parents.
 We recognise the crucial role that early year’s education has to play in providing firm foundations upon which the rest of a child’s education is successfully based.

-Children in our Reception class are fully supported to reach their full potential and progress across the seven areas of learning from within the Early Years Curriculum 2021:
+Children in our Reception class are fully supported to reach their full potential and progress across the seven areas of learning from within the Early Years Curriculum:

 · Personal, Social and Emotional Development